fairlygood/koreader-highlights-webdav/README.md

-# koreader-highlights-webdav
+# KOReader WebDAV Highlights Exporter
-This script allows you to export your highlights in markdown format to a WebDAV target.
+This script expands the existing exporter options and allows you to export your highlights in markdown format to a WebDAV target.

 ### Instructions
 - Add webdav.lua to your plugins/exporter.plugin/target directory